-REMARK 1.
-Existence and uniqueness of the weak solution and extremum principle for the model (1.1)-(1.3) are given in [24].
+Remark 1.
+The existence and uniqueness of the weak solution and extremum principle for the model (1.1)-(1.3) are given in [24].
 The proofs are based on theory built in [1].

-In the proof of convergence we will use strategy based on application of the Kolmogorov's compactness criterion in $L^2$ which gives relative compactness of the approximate solutions given by the scheme refining the space and time discretization step.
-Using relative compactness we can choose convergent subsequence which in the
+In the proof of convergence we will use a strategy based on the application of Kolmogorov's compactness criterion in L^2 which gives the relative compactness of the approximate solutions given by the scheme refining the space and time discretization step.
+By using relative compactness we can choose a convergent subsequence which in the limit gives the weak solution.
+In order to use Kolmogorov's compactness criterion we shall prove the following four lemmas.